maazzshaikh11/adaptiveFitness-ai-chatbot/AI_README.md

 ## Tool Used
 - **OpenAI API (GPT-based models)**

+No other generative AI tools were used in this project.

 ## Purpose of AI Usage
 The AI model is used to generate fitness-related conversational responses, including:
 - Workout plans
 - General fitness tips
 - Motivation and encouragement
-- Wellness guidance (non-medical)
+- Wellness guidance (non-medical only)

 ## Prompt Strategy Overview

-The AI is prompted using a structured system prompt that includes:
+The AI is prompted using a structured system prompt that combines multiple layers of context.

 ### 1. Safety Rules
 - The AI is instructed NOT to provide medical advice
 - It must refuse queries related to injuries, diseases, medications, or supplements
-- It suggests consulting healthcare professionals for medical concerns
+- It suggests consulting certified healthcare professionals for medical concerns

 ### 2. Personality-Based Adaptation
 The system prompt adapts responses based on the selected user personality:
-- Encouragement Seeker
-- Creative Explorer
-- Goal Finisher
+- **Encouragement Seeker** – supportive, motivational tone
+- **Creative Explorer** – creative, engaging suggestions
+- **Goal Finisher** – structured plans and clear milestones

 ### 3. Usage Duration Context
 The prompt adjusts tone and guidance based on how long the user has been using the app:
-- Days 0–3: Empathetic, listening-focused
+- **Days 0–3**: Empathetic, listening-focused
-- Days 4–8: Balanced suggestions
+- **Days 4–8**: Balanced suggestions
-- Days 9+: More directive coaching
+- **Days 9+**: More directive, coach-like guidance

 ### 4. Lifestyle Context
-The following user data is included in the prompt:
+The following user data is included in every AI request:
 - Daily steps
 - Exercise minutes
 - Sleep hours

-This context is used to personalize responses (e.g., encouraging walking if steps are low).
+This context is used to personalize responses (e.g., encouraging walking if steps are low or emphasizing recovery if sleep is insufficient).

 ## Example Prompt Structure (Simplified)